-Article X (1) of the Fundamental Law lays down that Hungary ensures the freedom of scientific research and artistic creation, the freedom of learning and the freedom of teaching.^[231] By doing so, the framers afford constitutional protection to the freedom of scientific, professional and artistic expression and the freedom of acquiring and transferring knowledge.^[232] It is evident that freedom of art is closely connected to cultural rights.
+Article X (1) of the Fundamental Law lays down that Hungary ensures the freedom of scientific research and artistic creation, the freedom of learning and the freedom of teaching.
+233 By doing so, the framers afford constitutional protection to the freedom of scientific, professional and artistic expression and the freedom of acquiring and transferring knowledge.
+234

+It is evident that freedom of art is closely connected to cultural rights.
 Nevertheless, it has more similarities with freedom of expression, which is a first-generation right, than with second-generation rights.
 The reason for this is that the freedom of science is an aspect of communications rights.
 The Constitutional Court held that the freedom of expression is the "mother right" of several freedoms, the so-called fundamental rights of communication.
-These rights include artistic and literary freedoms, the freedom to distribute and disseminate works of art, the freedom of art as a fundamental right means "the freedom of creative artistic work, which is the self-expression of the artist free from any unauthorised restriction and the freedom to make public, present and disseminate artistic creations."^[234] The Constitutional Court declared that the freedom to create art without any power-based influence, the free expression of opinions as manifested in works of art, and the right to make artistic creations public are all essential elements of this right.^[235]
+These rights include artistic and literary freedoms, the freedom to distribute and disseminate works of art, the freedom of scientific research and the freedom to teach scientific knowledge.
+As interpreted by the Constitutional Court, the freedom of art as a fundamental right means "the freedom of creative artistic work, which is the self-expression of the artist free from any unauthorised restriction and the freedom to make public, present and disseminate artistic creations."
+The Constitutional Court declared that the freedom to create art without any power-based influence, the free expression of opinions as manifested in works of art, and the right to make artistic creations public are all essential elements of this right.